jjsch-dev/pico_i2c_sniffer/README.md

 The purpose of this project is to develop a sniffer for the I2C BUS that can capture at 400 KHZ.

-For 100 Khz, it is possible to use for example an AVR8 processor, but for 400 Khz it is necessary to react in less than 2 uS, so CPLD or FPGA are required.
+For 100 Khz, it is possible to use bit-banding (IRQ or Polling) with an 8/32 bit processor, for example an AVR8, but since for 400 Khz it is necessary to react in less than 1.5 uS, a CPLD or FPGA is required.

 An intermediate way is to use the processor [RP2040](https://www.raspberrypi.org/products/raspberry-pi-pico/) that has a PIO unit that  executes instructions in one cycle independent of central CPUs.
 The operating speed of the PIO can reach 125 Mhz.

 ## I2C protocol

-A reduction of the i2c working principle could be that there are three conditions to detect: START DATA and STOP.
-And when the level of the clock pin (SCL) is high, the transitions of the data pin (SDA) indicate start or stop, but if it remains stable is a valid data bit.
+A simplification of the i2c working principle could be that there are three conditions to detect: START DATA and STOP.
+And when the clock pin level (SCL) is high, the data pin transitions (SDA) indicate start or stop, but if (SDA) remains stable then it is a valid data bit.

 ![alt text](images/I2C_data_transfer.png)